 We value diversity in the workplace.
 Men and women of all ages, cultural and ethnic backgrounds, religious and political affiliations, national origins, and persons with disabilities are encouraged to apply.
 Veteran’s Preference is offered to qualified Veteran’s.

 CONDITIONS OF EMPLOYMENT

-In general, Sedgwick County prohibits the hiring of spouses and/or immediate family members within the same department, but not within the County structure.
+In general, Sedgwick County prohibits the hiring of spouses and/or immediate family members within the same division, but not within the County structure.
 Immediate family and family of the employee's spouse shall be considered husband, wife, son, son-in-law, daughter, daughter-in-law, brother, brother-in-law, sister, sister-in-law, mother, mother-in-law, father, father-in-law, grandchildren, grandparents and grandparents-in-law.

 Subject to Sedgwick County Sheriff’s Civil Service Board policy, employees of the Sheriff’s Department may not supervise, be supervised by, or be assigned with an immediate family member.

 Sedgwick County is committed to a Drug-Free Workplace.
 We conduct pre- and post- employment drug testing.
 Applicants who refuse to be tested, test positive, or tamper with the test will not be eligible for employment.
 Completion of an application does not constitute an employment contract or an offer of employment.
 Employment with Sedgwick County is considered “at-will”.
 Employees are subject to all Sedgwick County Policies and Procedures.